-There are two categories of awards - those for entering students and those for enrolled students.
-The majority of scholarship funds are only applied toward per credit tuition charges unless indicated in the criteria when scholarships are published.
+There are two categories of awards-those for entering students and those for enrolled students.
+Scholarship funds are only applied toward per credit tuition charges unless indicated in the criteria when scholarships are published or announced.

 ENTERING STUDENT MERIT SCHOLARSHIPS